maddiemort/maddie-wtf/README.md

 - Commit info is gathered at build time so that the footer on every page can link back to the exact version that's being served.

+This isn't really designed for anyone else to be able to come along and just _run_.
+That being said, the licenses allow re-use, and feel free to take inspiration from anything I've done here.
+I am not ever going to convert this project into a more general static site generator.

+The real content is hosted in a separate private repo so I can write blog posts and commit them before they're finished without them being accessible to the whole world.
+There's example content in this repo, in `/example-content`, if you want to run this locally.

 ## Development

 ### Set up Rust toolchain